400 (card game)

-400 is atrick-taking card game played in two partnerships with a standard deck of 52 playing cards.
+400 is a trick-taking card game played in two partnerships with a standard deck of 52 playing cards.
 The object of the game is to be the first team to reach forty-one points.
 The game somewhat resembles Spades, but with subtle differences.
 It was in the early years after the Ottoman Empire.
 Historically, the game is mainly played in Syria, Lebanon, Palestine, Jordan, Honduras, and The Philippines.
 It is similar to the game Tarneeb, which is also played in the region.

+If a player does not receive a picture in their hand, the game can still proceed.